You have probably heard of intermittent fasting by now.

 - You have low blood pressure

-- You are underweight, or you have been advised to gain weight by a health professional
+- You are underweight, or you have been advised to gain weight by a healthcare provider or nutritionist

 - You have a history of amenorrhea

-Additionally, make sure to speak with a healthcare professional before starting intermittent fasting if any of the following apply to you:
+Additionally, make sure to seek medical supervision or medical advice before starting IF if you have any of the following health conditions:

 - You are taking certain medications